josephmisiti/awesome-machine-learning/README.md

 * [NLTK](http://www.nltk.org/) - A leading platform for building Python programs to work with human language data.
 * [Pattern](http://www.clips.ua.ac.be/pattern) - A web mining module for the Python programming language.
 It has tools for natural language processing, machine learning, among others.
-* [Quepy](https://github.com/machinalis/quepy) - A python framework to transform natural language questions to queries in a database query language
+* [Quepy](https://github.com/machinalis/quepy) - A python framework to transform natural language questions to queries in a database query language.
 * [TextBlob](http://textblob.readthedocs.io/en/dev/) - Providing a consistent API for diving into common natural language processing (NLP) tasks.
 Stands on the giant shoulders of NLTK and Pattern, and plays nicely with both.
 * [YAlign](https://github.com/machinalis/yalign) - A sentence aligner, a friendly tool for extracting parallel sentences from comparable corpora.
 * [jieba](https://github.com/fxsjy/jieba#jieba-1) - Chinese Words Segmentation Utilities.